plone/mockup-training/intro.rst

 bigger payload is the JavaScript loaded by mockup.
 E.g. TinyMCE, Select2, ACE Editor and more.
 OK, Web components are doing the same and Angular JS also.
-Web Components, a very promising approach which solves exactly the same problems as Mockup does, is a W3C draft and it's implementations only work for the very modern browsers.
+Web Components, a very promising approach which solves exactly the same problems as Mockup does, is a W3C draft and its implementations only work for the most modern browsers.
 So no IE<11 support with that.
 Angular JS is also a very interesting framework, but it changes the way you work with JavaScript quite a lot.
-Angular encourages you with pressure to use all of their concepts.
+Angular forces you to use all of their concepts.
 What sense would it make to only use Angular Directives without controllers, services, etc.?